gvwilson/thirdbit/src/fiction/in-heck/index.md

 She half-hoped Gumption would shush her so she could let out some of her anger.
-All the other children crowded around Meribeth Bear and Special Blazes, pestering them with questions.
+Sindy and all the other children crowded around Thoughtful and Special Blazes, pestering them with questions.

 "They're all yours,"